 Did you know that in some counties Guiding was suppressed for political reasons, and Guides had to hide their uniforms?
 If you found yourself in that situation, what six items would you hide to keep the spirit of Guiding alive?
 How would you hide them and why?
 Present your ideas creatively.

 Well, it really happened.
 In many countries across Europe, and in the Channel Islands of the UK, during World War 2, Guiding was outlawed.
-Instead, Government-approved and supporting youth movements were created, designed to spread Government propoganda, and with compulsory membership.
-Had Guides been caught wearing uniforms, they would have been imprisoned had they refused to join or failed to attend regularly.
+Totally banned.
+Instead, Government-approved and supporting youth movements were created, designed to spread Government propoganda, and with compulsory membership for all children in the relevant age group - they would have been imprisoned had they refused to join or failed to attend regularly.
 Guide and Scout Leaders were arrested, and forced to give details of other Leaders yet to be traced, who would then be arrested too.
 In some of the countries, simply having been a Guide or Scout was reason enough to be arrested.
 So in Norway, some Guides buried their uniforms to keep them safe, and only dug them up after peace was declared.
 Since the authorities had the right to search houses, and would arrested anyone they discovered was continuing to be a Scout or Guide, the hiding places for uniforms had to be ingenious.
 In some countries, Guides formed themselves into sports clubs, or first-aid societies, in order to be able to continue meeting together and doing activities.
 If your Guide meetings were to be banned by the Government, what would you try to hide, or protect, in hopes that a day would come when you might be allowed to be a Guide again?
 It could be things belonging to you personally, or things which belong to your unit - what would give you inspiration, what would you need to share with others an idea of what Guiding is, and is about?
 Then think about the creative presentation bit - how could you portray your ideas on what should be saved in a creative way?